guillevazquez8/ProfileMatcher/README.md

 ## Some details regarding the API's functioning

 - The code is organized in two folders, Player and Campaign, each with their model, schema, db, and routes layers.
-I've done this for the sake of simplycity, even though every table could have their own folder.
+I've done this for the sake of simplicity, even though every table could have their own folder.

 - Data entry validation is done with pydantic.